Lewis Henry Haney: Biography

 Haney lectured at New York University in 1908, afterwards teaching at the universities of Iowa and Michigan, and was a professor of economics at the University of Texas.
 In 1920, he became director of the New York University Bureau of Business Research and professor of economics.
 In 1921 he was elected as a Fellow of the American Statistical Association.
 He was a syndicated columnist on economics for many years; a conservative, he attacked many aspects of the New Deal.
 He retired from teaching in 1955.
+Haney died of a stroke at St. Francis Hospital in Flower Hill, New York.

+Personal life

-He was married twice, fathering one daughter, Hope Haney West.
+Haney was married twice, fathering one daughter, Hope Haney West.
 His first wife was Anna Meta Stephenson.
 His second wife was Louise Olivier Thion.

-He was an Episcopalian and died of a stroke in Roslyn, New York.
+He was an Episcopalian.